-- Fellows will teach on Tuesday, Wednesday or Thursday from 4–6 PM from early October through December in Newark OR 90 minutes per week during the afterschool hours (4–6 PM) in New York City and Upstate New York.
+- Fellows will teach on Tuesday, Wednesday or Thursday from 4–6 PM from early March through May in Newark OR 60–90 minutes per session during the afterschool hours (4–6 PM) in New York City and Upstate New York.

 - All volunteers must complete a background check through Citizen Schools or through the Department of Health at no cost to the Fellow.

 - A graduate student or postdoctoral student in a STEM field.